January 2, 2023

 The essay writing process consists of three main stages:

 Preparation: Decide on your topic, do your research, and create an essay outline.

 Writing: Set out your argument in the introduction, develop it with evidence in the main body, and wrap it up with a conclusion.

-Revision: Check the content, organization, grammar, spelling, and formatting of your essay.
+Revision: Check your essay on the content, organization, grammar, spelling, and formatting of your essay.

 Plagiarism means using someone else’s work without giving them proper credit.
 In academic writing, plagiarizing involves using words, ideas, or information from a source without citing it correctly.
 In practice, this can mean a few different things.